nbaksalyar/safe_bindgen/README.md

 ### Structs

-Structs are handled very similarly to enums, they must be public, marked `#[repr(C)]`, and they must not contain generics (this currently only checked at the struct-level, generic fields are not checked).
+Structs are handled very similarly to enums, they must be public, marked `#[repr(C)]`, and they must not contain generics.
+This currently only checked at the struct-level.
+Generic fields are not checked.

 Rust: